What Is the CCNA? An Entry-Level Networking Certification

 If you need a quick refresher on networks, or are still deciding if networking is for you, you might consider completing the Introduction to Networks and Cisco Devices guided project on Coursera.
 The project can be completed in under three hours.

 If you’re just getting started in IT, it can be worth exploring other entry-level certifications like the Google IT Support Professional Certificate to understand your options and round out your skill set.
-This certificate is available online and designed for beginners with no prior experience.
+This certificate is 100 per cent online and available to beginners that have no prior experience.
 The skills you learn in this programme will prepare you to succeed in an entry-level IT job.
-Upon completion, gain exclusive access to career resources like resume review, interview prep, and career support.

 Editorial Team